-The Genesis of the Book is Audio Recordings
+The Genesis of the Book is the Audio Recordings

 Transcription, Translation, German and English Versions of the Book

-In translations, it is very difficult to capture the essence of artistic expressions such as poetry, but as native speakers ourselves we think Dr. Mishago has done the best translation job possible, especially considering that there was no settled Latin script convention for Hadiyya language around the time of publication of this book.
-He and Dr. Braukämper seem to have spared no effort in their attempt to capture as full an experience as possible of the poetry and the songs to reflect the intellectual creativity, social-cultural values, ethical concepts, and other contextually important dimensions using annotations in English column the pages and in footnotes.
-Then the institute published the German version of the book with Drs.
-Braukämper and Mishago as co-authors.
-The work was translated to English by Frobenius-Institut in the same year.
+In translations, it is very difficult to capture the essence of artistic expressions such as poetry, but as native speakers ourselves we think Dr. Mishago and Prof. Braukämper have done the best translation job possible, especially considering that there was no settled Latin script convention for Hadiyya language around the time of publication of this book.
+(There now Hadiyyisa orthography, the primer of which you can find here.)
+It is clear that these scholars have spared no effort in their attempt to capture as full an experience as possible of the poetry and the songs to reflect the intellectual creativity, social-cultural values, ethical concepts, and other contextually important dimensions using annotations in English column the pages and in footnotes.
+In this regard, Dr. Tilahun’s role was obviously paramount.

 The Work is a Gem for the Vanishing Beautiful Art

 For Hadiya readers who grew up in Hadiyyaland and have experienced the art firsthand, this book is sure to evoke nostalgic memories.
 For other readers (whether or not they are of Hadiya background) it would trigger sense of discovery of this great tradition that is dying out, if not already dead, unfortunately.
 But all is not doom and gloom for this art form in Hadiyyalind.
 Recent developments such as the establishment Wachamo University in Hadiyyaland might create intellectual energy needed to retrieve and revive this and other Hadiya cultural assets back to the people.
 However, we have yet to see any observable results from this university.